-First aid for seizures is simple.
-Keep calm and make sure the person having the seizure is comfortable and safe from harm.
+When providing first aid for seizures, try to keep calm and make sure the person having the seizure is comfortable and safe from harm.

 When providing seizure first aid for generalized tonic clonic (grand mal) seizures, these are the key things to remember:

 - Keep calm and reassure other people who may be nearby.

 - Don’t hold the person down or try to stop his movements.

 - Time the seizure with your watch.

 - Clear the area around the person of anything hard or sharp.